-Focusing on column 3 and 6 provides a summary of the students in the full analytic and survey sample, respectively.
-As expected based on CollegePoint's eligibility criteria, the sample includes academically high-achieving students from low- to moderate-income households: Over half of the sample are in the top decile of college entrance exam scores (Eligible-Regular), 17.1 percent are in the 85th-89th percentiles (Eligible-On Track); 16.0 percent are in the 80th-84th percentiles (Eligible-80); and 15.1 percent were eligible without a test score, based on their self-reported high school GPA and AP or IB course-taking (Eligible-Test-Optional).
+Focusing on column 1 and 4 of Table 1 provides a summary of the students in the full analytic and survey sample, respectively.
+Comparing columns 1 and 4, we find that the sample of survey respondents is quite similar to the full analytic sample.
+As expected based on CollegePoint's eligibility criteria, the full analytic sample includes academically high-achieving students from low- to moderate-income households: Over half of the sample are in the top decile of college entrance exam scores; 17.1 percent are in the 85th-89th percentiles; 16.0 percent are in the 80th-84th percentiles; and 15.1 percent were eligible without a test score, based on their self-reported high school GPA and AP or IB course-taking.
+Roughly a third of students report having family incomes under \$40,000, and the balance indicate family incomes between \$40,000 - \$80,000.
 The specific test scores and demographic characteristics are missing for sizable portions of the sample due to data limitations we describe above.
 Among those for whom we do observe demographic characteristics, nearly 30 percent are Black or Hispanic students, and nearly half are first generation college-goers.

-The final two rows of Table 1 measure the proximity and exposure of students to CP schools: whether the student's state has a public CP option (e.g. University of Virginia; University of Michigan-Ann Arbor) and the number of CP schools in the same core-based statistical area (CBSA).
-We construct these proximity measures using the students' high school zip code.
-We find that the majority of the sample has close proximity to CP schools, with 84.9 percent of students having a public CP option in their state, and the average student having 6.1 CP schools within their CBSA.
+The final row of Table 1 measures a proxy for the proximity and exposure of students to CP schools: whether the student's state has a public CP option (e.g. University of Virginia; University of Michigan-Ann Arbor).
+We construct these proximity measures using the students' high school state.
+We find that the majority of the sample has close proximity to CP schools, with 84.5 percent of students having a public CP option in their state.